Prajwal-S-6/Spring-Certification-Path/module-08/SpringTesting/module9/README.md

 * @Rollback
 * @Commit
 * @BeforeTransaction - annotated method is executed before transaction is started
-* @AfterTransaction - annotated method is executed after transaction is started
+* @AfterTransaction - annotated method is executed after transaction is completed